 It’s not just us that’s getting connected either.
 Everything else is as well.
-The objects around us are connecting with each other, with our devices and with servers in faraway places.
+The objects around us are connecting with each other, with our devices, and with servers in faraway places.

 This means that innovative companies can do things more effectively, while said companies that aren’t willing to change are going to end up stumbling around in a darkness that has long been lifted for everybody else.

 Sure, bitcoin has received all the news in the last year.
 The truth is, however, that it is only one application of blockchain technology.
-Because blockchain doesn’t just have to be about money.
+Because a blockchain doesn’t just have to be about money.
 There are numerous other applications as well.

 For example, blockchain allows us to create a central registry about who owns what which cannot be hacked and isn’t owned solely by the government.
-It offers a way to keep legal papers secure, without having to lock them in file cabinets and it offers ways to keep government accountable in places where it might not be.
+It offers a way to keep legal papers secure, without having to lock them in file cabinets and it offers ways to keep the government accountable in places where it might not be.